nihilc/typst-thmbox/README.md

 ---

-The recommended font for documents using this package is New Computer Modern (shipped with Typst).

-The recommended sans-serif font (can be changed with the `sans-fonts` and `title-fonts` parameter) is New Computer Modern Sans (download at [CTAN](https://ctan.org/pkg/newcomputermodern))

 By default, thmboxes don't break across pages.
 To enable that, you can use the rule `#show figure.where(kind: "thmbox"): set block(breakable: true)`.
 Other `set` and `show` rules for figures can be used with thmboxes as well, as figures are used under the hood.

 ## Installation